SIDS: Genetics

 Genetics plays a role, as SIDS is more prevalent in males.
 There is a consistent 50% male excess in SIDS per 1000 live births of each sex.
 Given a 5% male excess birth rate, there appears to be 3.15 male SIDS cases per 2 female cases, for a male fraction of 0.61.
 This value of 61% in the US is an average of 57% black male SIDS, 62.2% white male SIDS, and 59.4% for all other races combined.
 Note that when multiracial parentage is involved, the infant's race is arbitrarily assigned to one category or the other; most often, it is chosen by the mother.
 The X-linkage hypothesis for SIDS and the male excess in infant mortality have shown that the 50% male excess might be related to a dominant X-linked allele, occurring with a frequency of 1/3 that is protective against transient cerebral anoxia.
 An unprotected male would occur with a frequency of 2/3 and an unprotected female would occur with a frequency of 4/9.

 About 10 to 20% of SIDS cases are believed to be due to channelopathies, which are inherited defects in the ion channels that play an important role in the contraction of the heart.

 Genetic evidence published in November 2020 concerning the case of Kathleen Folbigg, who was imprisoned for the death of her children, showed that at least two of the children had genetic mutations in the CALM2 gene that predisposed them to heart complications.
 Kathleen was pardoned 5 June 2023 after spending 20 years in jail.

 Alcohol

 Drinking of alcohol by parents is linked to SIDS.
-One study found a positive correlation between the two during New Years celebrations and weekends.
+One study found a positive correlation between the two during New Year celebrations and weekends.
 Another found that alcohol use disorder was linked to a more than doubling of risk.